 It was hard to know where to look, from the wedge-shaped IMSA GTP Eagle MkIII that won 21 of the 27 races it entered, to selected vehicles from the 36-year history of the Toyota Pro/Celebrity Race series.
 But our favourite had to be the IMSA GTU-class Celica that inspired one of the models in our fleet of retro-livery GT86s.

-You could easily spend a couple of days at the Toyota USA Automobile Museum.
-More than simply a collection of immaculate cars, the museum uses memorabilia and contemporary reports to create a broad picture of how Toyota has consistently demonstrated a firm commitment to understanding the motoring needs of the public.
+More than simply a collection of immaculate cars, the Toyota USA Automobile Museum uses memorabilia and contemporary reports to create a broad picture of how Toyota has consistently demonstrated a firm commitment to understanding the motoring needs of the public.